 healthy digestive tract.
 Many people these days are learning to make their own raw sauerkraut from scratch the way many cultures around the world have been crafting it for centuries.
 Homemade sauerkraut is very affordable to prepare with minimal kitchen tools and ingredients.

-Here on this website, we provide our two basic sauerkraut recipes to get you started fermenting quarts or gallon jars with helpful tips to guide you through the process.
-(Also, visit our homemade kimchi recipe for a spicy Korean-style version in addition to our recipe for fermented grape leaves.)
+Here on this website, we provide our cultured vegetables recipe, plus two basic sauerkraut recipes to get you started fermenting quarts or gallon jars with helpful tips to guide you through the process.
+(Also, visit our homemade kimchi recipe for a spicy Korean-style version, in addition to our recipe for fermented grape leaves.)

-If you decide to make kefir from dairy milk we would advise using raw milk as oppose to pasteurized.
-For those of you who would like a raw vegan option, try out our coconut kefir recipe created using fresh Thai coconut water and meat in addition to a culture starter.
-Fermenting kefir is a short event and only takes a 24 hour period of time to produce a completely cultured drink.
+If you decide to make kefir from dairy milk, we would advise using organic raw milk as oppose to pasteurized.
+For those of you who would like a raw vegan option, try out our coconut kefir recipe created using fresh Thai coconut water and meat.
+Fermenting kefir is a short event, only taking about 24 hours to produce a completely cultured drink.

 Seed cheeses are made using a combination of nuts and seeds, soaked and blended with seasonings and probiotic culture.
 The fermentation process can take anywhere from between 6-48 hours or much longer for advanced cheesemaking.
 The procedure is very similar to making aged dairy cheeses, using the same techniques employed to separate the curd solids from the whey liquid.
 In this case the curds are a non-dairy plant-based variety that is cultured for a period of time to develop certain flavors and textures.

-The added bonus to making your own from scratch is that you don't have to use soybeans necessarily.
+The added bonus to making your own from scratch is that you don't have to use soybeans.
 Tempeh can be created using most any bean variety.
 Over time, as your skills improve, you might also want to add in grains and any number of seaweeds and spices.

 Miso is by far the longest ferment on this list of fermented food recipes.
-Taking anywhere from 6 months to 2 years or longer, miso is well worth the wait.
-Once you get into the habit of making a new batch every time to decant a fermented one, you will always have homemade miso available in your pantry.
+Taking anywhere from 6 months to 2 years or longer, it is however well worth the wait.
+Once you get into the habit of making a new batch every time you decant a fermented one, you will always have many jars of homemade miso available as a back stock.

-Culture Starter: Miso requires the culture starter called "koji" which is usually a rice grain inoculated with the Aspergillus oryzae mold.
-This is a B 12 synthesizing organism that produces lactic acid bacteria, which not only cultures the beans but helps to protect the miso from spoilage.
+Culture Starter: Miso requires the culture starter called "koji" which is usually a rice grain inoculated with the Aspergillus oryzae mold species.
+This is a B-12 synthesizing organism that produces lactic acid bacteria, which not only cultures the beans but helps to protect the miso from spoilage.
 It is also used to make amazaké, soy sauce, saké and pickles.

 Rejuvelac is one of those fermented drinks that can't be purchased from the health food store, but must be created homemade-style.
 We have two recipes for making rejuvelac, one using the traditional sprouted wheatberry and the other is made using sprouted quinoa.